What is Hashish and How Can You Make it At Home?

 Many of the new methods of extraction are require complicated, and very technical skills.
 It is challenging, if not outright dangerous to try to make them at home.
 But hash… hash is a different story altogether.
 You don’t need high heat, nor do you need to rely on flammable solvents to extract the juicy cannabinoids.
 There are many ways to make hash at home without all the extravagant bells and whistles of concentrates today.

 Even if you prefer to purchase your pot products (instead of making them), you’ll be happy to hear dispensaries still carry a variety of high-quality hash products.
 You might have gotten distracted with all the sparkly new products lining the shelves, but hashish is still around and immensely popular with a particular segment of customers.
 It’s worth giving it a shot, for the high potency and intense flavor profile.
-Flavor and aroma is one of the main reasons people still love smoking hash.
+Flavor and aroma are the main reasons people still love smoking hash.

 What is Hashish?